Beverly Hills High School

-Beverly Hills High School, usually abbreviated as Beverly or as BHHS, is the only major public high school in Beverly Hills, California.
-The other public high school in Beverly Hills, Moreno High School, is a small alternative school located on Beverly Hills High School's campus.
+Beverly Hills High School (shortly as BHHS or Beverly) is a public high school in Beverly Hills, California.
+The other public high school in Beverly Hills is Moreno High School, a small alternative school located on Beverly Hills High School's campus.

 Beverly Hills High School is part of the Beverly Hills Unified School District and located on 19.5 acre on the west side of Beverly Hills, at the border of the Century City area of Los Angeles.
 The land was previously part of the Beverly Hills Speedway board track, which was torn down in 1924.
 Beverly, which serves all of Beverly Hills, was founded in 1927.
 The original buildings were designed by Robert D. Farquhar in the French Normandy style.
 The school previously received income from its on-campus oil tower.

 History

 Beverly Hills High School was originally in the Los Angeles City High School District.
 On March 23, 1936, the Beverly Hills Elementary School District left the Los Angeles City High School District and formed the Beverly Hills High School District; by operation of law this became the Beverly Hills Unified School District.